akabzw24/quantify-energy-risk-case-2025/README.md

 # Quantify Energy Risk Case Competition 2025

-This repository contains the deliverables for our team submission to the **Quantify 2025 Energy Risk & Insurance Case Competition**.
-We explored CAT event loss modeling, parametric trigger analysis, and strategic feasibility for Quant Co.'s expansion into renewable energy.
+This repository contains the deliverables for our team's submission to the Quantify 2025 Energy Risk & Insurance Case Competition, hosted by the University of Waterloo.
+We explored CAT event loss modelling, parametric trigger analysis, and strategic feasibility for Quant Co.'s expansion into renewable energy.

 ---